jnlongnecker/theQudzoo/src/content/adviceArticles/skills.md

 </div>

 The obvious use of this skill is to save your sanity by making overworld travel not completely awful, but this is actually highly beneficial to your survival as you won’t get lost as often in dangerous areas.
 While getting lost isn’t an immediate death sentence, depending on your abilities, how dangerous the area is you got lost in and the look of the map you got lost in, you can be pretty dead pretty quickly with the wrong luck.
 This is especially true early game, so this is a must-have as soon as you start looking to leave for Grit Gate.
-Make Camp comes standard on all characters, but if you happen to permanently Dominate a creature you won’t have this.
+Make Camp comes standard on all _player_ characters, but if you've gone through permanent Domination you won’t have this.
 In this scenario, getting the first Wayfaring skill becomes even more important since not being able to ease your hunger whenever you want becomes seriously annoying (believe me).

 ### Wilderness Lore